60% off your first box + 30% off your second

 Exceptional extras

-Discover additions like fragrant, mineral-rich parsley and glucosamine for extra joint support.
-We’ve even got grain-free recipes available for dogs with sensitivities.
-No artificial flavours, colours, or preservatives here - just slow-cooked, succulent deliciousness!
+From functional superfoods that help support joints, skin and coat, to grain-free recipes available for dogs with sensitivities.
+No added sugars, artificial flavours, colours, or preservatives here - just slow-cooked, succulent deliciousness.

 FAQs